Yandex Cloud

 • Yandex Query access: Enables you to run YQL queries against cluster databases from Yandex Query.

-• Serverless access: Enable this option to allow cluster access from Yandex Cloud Functions.
-For more information about setting up access, see the Cloud Functions documentation.
+• Serverless access: Enables cluster access from Yandex Cloud Functions.
+For more details on configuring access, see this Cloud Functions article.

-• Statistics sampling: Allows you to use the Performance diagnostics tool in a cluster.
-If this option is enabled, also set the Sessions sampling interval and Statements sampling interval using the sliders.
-Both are measured in seconds.
+• Statistics sampling: Enables you to use the Performance diagnostics tool in a cluster.
+When enabling this option, also configure Sessions sampling interval and Statements sampling interval using the sliders.
+Both settings are measured in seconds.

-• Autofailover: If this option is enabled, the replication source for all replica hosts will automatically switch to the new master host when the master changes.
+• Autofailover: If this option is enabled, the system will automatically update the replication source for all replica hosts to point to the new master host when the master changes.
 To learn more, see Replication.

-If the master host is deleted, a new master will be selected automatically regardless of the value of this option.
+If the master host is deleted, a new master will be elected automatically, regardless of this setting.

 Alert

-If the Autofailover option is disabled, run the selection of a new master or assign this role to one of the replicas manually if the master host fails.
+If the Autofailover option is disabled, you must manually initiate an election for a new master or assign this role to a replica if the master host fails.

 • Pooling mode: Select one of the connection pooler modes.

-• Deletion protection: Protection of the cluster, its databases, and users against deletion.
+• Deletion protection: Deletion protection for the cluster, its databases, and users.

-If the parameter is changed on a running cluster, only users and databases with the Same as cluster protection will inherit the new value.
+If the setting is changed on a running cluster, the new value will only be inherited by users and databases with the Same as cluster protection level.

 To change additional cluster settings: